altaga/Anaphylactic-Skin-Reaction-Detection-during-Chemotherapy/README.md

 <img src="https://i.ibb.co/QHCLHSs/image.png" width="600">

-After putting the password in the command console, this window will appear, indicating that we are already connected to the Jetson Nano.
+After inputting the password in the command console, this window will appear, indicating that we are already connected to the Jetson Nano.

 <img src="https://i.ibb.co/brWpyCW/image.png" width="600">